-King Edward III founded The Most Noble Order of the Garter in 1348 as a noble fraternity consisting of the King, the Prince of Wales, and 24 Knights Companion.
+King Edward III of England founded The Most Noble Order of the Garter in 1348 as a noble fraternity consisting of the King, the Prince of Wales, and 24 Knights Companion.
 This group was chosen for their chivalry and valor at the Battle of Cre'cy in France two years earlier.
 Three of the original founders are among the ancestors of William Clopton, Gentleman, of Virginia and his descendants:

 Later, two more Clopton ancestors became members of the Order: